 Common module settings

-- Visible: Set whether or not an assignment is visible to students.
-By default, new assignments are set to Show.
+- Availability: Set whether or not an assignment is visible to students.
+By default, new assignments are set to Show on course page.
 (This is comparable to using the Hide/show icon for the activity on your course page.)

 - ID number: Setting an ID number identifies the activity for grade calculation purposes.
 See Custom Grade Formulas in the Moodle Gradebook.

-- Group mode, Grouping, Available for group members only: These options let you restrict the assignment to particular groups of students you have already created in Moodle.
+- Group mode, Grouping and Add group/grouping access restriction: These options let you restrict the assignment to particular groups of students you have already created in Moodle.
 For more information, see Assign an Activity to a Group or Grouping in Moodle.